kzahedi/email_backup/README.md

 - Each folder maintains its own `.last_email_id` file to track the last downloaded email
 - You can run the script multiple times to keep your backup up to date

-## Security Note
+## Security and Privacy

+The script includes several security and privacy protection measures:

+### Password Security
-- Your password is never stored and is only used for the current session
+- Passwords are never stored and are only used for the current session
-- The script uses secure IMAP SSL connection
 - Password input is hidden from the screen
 - For Gmail accounts with 2FA enabled, use an App Password instead of your regular password

+### Connection Security
+- Uses secure IMAP SSL connection
+- All network communication is encrypted

+### Privacy Protection
+- Email addresses are partially redacted in logs (e.g., "j***@example.com")
+- Folder names containing email addresses are redacted in logs
+- Log files include a warning about potential sensitive information
+- Backup files are stored locally only
+- No data is transmitted to external servers

+### Sensitive Data Detection
+The script includes detection for common sensitive data patterns:
+- Credit card numbers
+- Social security numbers
+- Email addresses
+- Phone numbers
+- Passport numbers

+### File System Security
+- All backup files are stored in your local Documents folder
+- Backup files are not included in Git repository
+- Log files are excluded from Git repository
+- Each backup session creates a new log file with timestamp

 ## Error Handling